 Geographic Information Systems (GIS) data is playing an increasingly important role at all levels of government.
 The implementation and maintenance of an up-to-date system is vital to many county functions and is necessary to meet the increasing demands from the public and government agencies for information based on geography.
-ISAC supports the collaborative efforts among multiple government agencies that are engaged in the Iowa Geospatial Infrastructure program.
-ISAC encourages continuing efforts toward building partnerships and identifying funding for sustainable and integrated GIS at all levels of government.
+ISAC supports the collaborative efforts among multiple government agencies that are engaged in the lowa Geospatial Infrastructure program.
+ISAC encourages continuing efforts toward building partnerships and the identification of funding for sustainable and integrated GIS at all levels of government.

-Infamous Crime Provisions
+Felony and Infamous Crime Provisions

-lowa citizens convicted of aggravated misdemeanors have their individual voting rights terminated due to conflicts between lowa Code §48A.6 and the lowa Supreme Court's definition of "infamous crime" as used in the lowa Constitution.
+The lowa Code is not clear as to whether all felonies are infamous crimes.
 ISAC supports legislation that will clarify the terminology used to report felony convictions to the state registrar of voters.
 All efforts to protect the voting privileges of lowa's citizens must continue to be a high priority.